-I’m Mon, I’m 21 and currently on a work placement for a year in London, as part of my degree at the University of Exeter.
+I’m Mon, I’m 21 and currently in my final year of my degree at the University of Exeter.
 I also have juvenile idiopathic arthritis (JIA) rheumatoid factor positive, which I’ve had since the age of 3.
 Here I want to raise awareness of the everyday life with JIA, the difficulties and challenges, through sharing my experiences.
 Because it’s not just an “an old person’s disease”.
 So many young people have arthritis and are asked “isn’t that what old people get”?

 First things first, what is JIA?
 Arthritis Research explains it as this: “No one as of yet knows what causes JIA, that’s what ‘idiopathic’ means.
 What doctors do know is that JIA is an autoimmune disease.
 Your immune system is your body’s way of defending itself against injury, illness or bacteria.
 Your body can defend itself by causing inflammation or swelling.
 But when you have JIA, your body creates inflammation in a joint or joints when it doesn’t need to.
 This inflammation then causes stiffness and pain.”
 Yep, so my body definitely isn’t winning any prizes on the natural selection front.